HkSolDev/HkSolDev/README.md

 ## What I'm Building

-**TxLINE** is a Solana-based prediction market built with Anchor and Next.js.
+**scaling-umbrella** is a Solana-based prediction market built with Anchor and Next.js.
 Users can predict match outcomes using tokenized positions, while liquidity providers fund the market through an LP vault.
 *(Still building)*

 ---